greg-oc/terraform-provider-87347/docs/guides/migration-guide-v1.0.0.md

 The migration is safe, simple and will not alter any of the existing resources in your infrastructure.
 The process is as follows:

-1. Update your HCL files to use the latest version of the schemas for your subscriptions and databases.
+1. Update your HCL files to use the latest version of the schemas for your subscription and database resources.
 2. Import your resources into a new Terraform state file.
 3. Verify that the resources are imported correctly.